-DEFINITION: Flock condition is defined as a holistic assessment of a flock's average bodyweight, uniformity, and feather condition as an indicator of the flock's health status.
+DEFINITION: Flock condition is defined as a holistic assessment of a flock's average

 Compare with other KWIs: Flock condition can be an indicator of several welfare challenges, so data is best used when compared with other KWIs.
-Compare with mortality, cull tracking, and injuries for greater insight.
+Compare with mortality, cull tracking, and injury tracking for greater insight.

-Improve data collection and analyses: Collect and record scores for long-term analysis for greater insight into if a recurring environmental, management, nutrition, or genetic issue is present.
+Improve data collection and analyses: Collect and record scores for long-term analysis for greater insight into if a recurring environmental, management, nutrition or genetic issue is present.